 Liam is happy to assist with seminars, articles and lectures on his areas of expertise.

 - Lawyers Against Insurance Fraud

 Liam represents both Claimants and Defendants at all stages of litigation.
 He has significant experience in road traffic litigation, actions arising out of public liability, employers’ liability, and occupiers’ liability claims.

-He is regularly instructed in multi-track litigation, and is frequently asked to draft Schedules, Counter-Schedules and high value advices.
-He has attended many JSMs.Book Barrister
+He is usually instructed in multi-track litigation, and is frequently asked to draft Schedules, Counter-Schedules and high value advices.
+He has attended many JSMs and CCMCs.Book Barrister

 Fraud - Civil

-Liam has developed a significant reputation for fraud arising out of motor accidents, and is panel Counsel for most of the major insurers.
+Liam is the Head of Lawyers against Insurance Fraud, and the Fraud team within St John’s Buildings.
+He has developed a significant reputation for fraud arising out of motor accidents, and is panel Counsel for most of the major insurers.
 He is regularly instructed in claims dealing with the following: staged accidents, accidents that never occurred, counterclaims against dishonest Claimants, Low Velocity Impact claims, bogus passenger claims and deliberate slam-ons.

 He is very experienced both at trial, and in conferences with clients and engineers; he is able to draft Defences, and questions to engineering and medical experts, with speed and precision.
 He is currently involved in several High Court actions where a declaration of fraud is sought, and/or contempt proceedings have been issued.
 He is particularly skilled at robust and forensic cross-examination, dealing with multiple parties and multiple accidents.

 - September 2015 – Manchester CC – successfully represented C in a road traffic trial, where serious allegations of fraud had been made.